peterjriser/homework/Final+Paper+Markdown.md

 Computational Economists have incredible tools in the computer to run a gazillion simulations to better understand the real world of markets.
 They have the capacity to tweak their assumptions and better understand how their assumptions drive their model.
 As they do so, and as they should, Computational Economists will continue to innovate better models that do a better job of striking at the heart of what is really going on.

 ### Summary
+Albert Einstein once said:
+> "If I had only one hour to save the world, I would spend fifty-five minutes defining the problem, and only five minutes finding the solution."

+At the end of the day, it is clear to me that the problem of understanding trade and the informational role of prices is the most fundamental to a computational economist.
+There a number of different ways to accomplish that goal, and I hope that some of these suggestions are insightful.

 Again, I don’t really pretend to know all the answers, but it’s clear to me that Computational Economists aren’t even really trying to answer the questions they should be.
-Economics is the study of “the propensity to truck, barter and exchange one thing for another” (Adam Smith), and it is folly to think that we know all there is to know about it.
+Economics is the study of:

+> “the (human) propensity to truck, barter and exchange one thing for another” - Adam Smith

+and it is folly to think that we know all there is to know about markets.
 In particular, delving into the study of the creation of new markets has some potentially fascinating answers.

 Prediction and psuedo-markets are a huge area that computational economists need to innovate in and study.
-They may even want to consider creating new "idea" markets in order to understand the informational value of prices to a better degree and understand its limitations.
+They may even want to consider creating new idea-markets in order to understand the informational value of prices to a better degree and understand its limitations.
+Frederich Hayek, the famed Austrian economist wrote in his paper *The Use of Information in Society* that the reason we can't have anything like a central planner, in government, in business, in the non-profit space, is because no central planner has all of the information that he needs, or is able to make decisions quickly enough.
+Perhaps, if computational economists were to study idea-markets in-depth, then we could find powerful solutions to the problems that this world faces.

 Computational Economists can glean some enormous insights into the true nature of exchange as they embrace the fuzziness and messiness of the real world.
-They now have tools they haven’t had before to begin working on these problems.
-Random number generators from a myriad of different distributions, insane amounts of computing power at their fingertips, it’s not time to be shy about trying out new things, and using to power of open source, machine learning and AI to tap into the knowledge that other disciplines have to offer.
+They now have tools they haven’t had before to begin working on these problems: Random number generators from a myriad of different distributions, insane amounts of computing power at their fingertips.
+It’s not time to be shy about trying out new things, and using the power of open source, machine learning and AI to tap into the knowledge that other disciplines have to offer.

-Nowadays, algorithm driven trades comprise a large chunk of the transactions in the market.
 It’s time that Computational Economists take a deeper look and use technology to create better models of what is really going on in the world of trade.

-Our world.
+Albert Einstein once said:
+> "If I had only one hour to save the world, I would spend fifty-five minutes defining the problem, and only five minutes finding the solution."

+At the end of the day, it is clear to me that the problem of understanding trade, and the informational role of prices is the most fundamental to a computational economist.
+There a number of different ways to accomplish that goal, and I hope that some of these suggestions are insightful

 ### Works Cited